This sweet, tangy, briny caponata is delicious with crisp crostini toasts or wedges of crusty bread and a glass of wine. Great for entertaining!

 - Heat remaining 1/4 cup oil.
 Sauté onions and celery until softened, about 10 minutes.

 - Stir in garlic and tomato paste and cook for 1-2 minutes.
 Add tomato sauce or crushed tomatoes/puree, water, sugar, salt, and pepper to the skillet and stir to combine.
-Lower heat and simmer for 15 minutes, stirring occasionally.
+Lower heat and simmer for 15 minutes until thickened, stirring occasionally.
 Remove from heat and gently stir in eggplant, olives, capers, raisins, toasted pignoli nuts, and vinegar.